Synerise/ios-sdk/README.md

 #### `Client.getAnalytics(name:success:failure:)`
 Fetch all available Analytics metrics for the client and return the first metric, which matches provided name<br>

 Note, that some methods can throw exceptions from validation, for example, if you pass invalid email for `Client.login(email:password:deviceId:success:)`.
-Use try/catch in some operations (see Sample App).
+Use try/catch in some operations (see Exceptions/Errors handling section).

 ## Custom authorization configuration